-Bruce Campbell is Chief Development, Distribution and Legal Officer at Discovery, where he oversees Corporate Development, Domestic Distribution, Global Legal Affairs, Business Affairs & Production Management, including the Company’s owned & operated production studios, and the Discovery Education division.
-In his Corporate Development role, Campbell has led the origination and execution of the company’s most important acquisitions, including Scripps Networks Interactive ($14.6B), SBS Nordics ($1.7B) and Eurosport ($1.1B), as well as significant investments in digital content holding company, Group Nine Media (37%), Lionsgate (minority stake) and UK production company, All3Media (50%).
+Bruce Campbell is Chief Development, Distribution & Legal Officer at Discovery, where he oversees Corporate Development, Domestic Distribution, Global Legal Affairs, Business Affairs & Production Management, including the Company’s owned & operated production studios.
+In his Corporate Development role, Campbell has led the origination and execution of the company’s most important acquisitions, including Scripps Networks Interactive ($14.6B, closing pending), SBS Nordics ($1.7B) and Eurosport ($1.1B), as well as significant investments in digital content holding company, Group Nine Media (37%), Lionsgate (minority stake), and UK production company, All3Media (50%).

 Immediately prior to leaving NBCU, Campbell represented the company in negotiating the online video joint venture with News Corp that became Hulu.
 Campbell began his career with the Los Angeles law firm, O’Melveny & Myers LLP, where he specialized in corporate and securities law.
 He holds degrees from Princeton University and Harvard Law School.
 Campbell currently serves on the boards of the Archaeological Institute of America and the Center for Communication.